 Splash Away Bay Water Park is popular and fun for all ages and stages.
 I enjoyed watching the kids and adults standing under the water bucket waiting for it to fill and then tip.
 As the anticipation got greater the look on their faces was priceless.
 The drenching the bucket gives when it tips is definitely worth the wait.
 For younger, or less adventurous children, there are plenty of gentle water sprays in the water park and the shade sail means they are protected from the sun.
 It is definitely a winner.

 The pedal cars were the favourite activity of the weekend.
 The girls loved the little bit of independence it gave them riding around the park.
 I loved seeing kids riding them but most of all seeing Grandparents and parents enjoying them with their family.
 When BJ was younger he would have been able to manage being a passenger in these cars and would have loved it.
-The pedal cars need to be booked at reception and have a small hire fee attached (it is cheaper if you are an NRMA member).
+The pedal cars need to be booked at reception and have a small hire fee attached.

 The other park amenities I liked